 For questions related to the admissions process, prospective students may contact the TLPL Admissions Coordinator Ms. Joy Jones at (301) 405-3118 or email@example.com.

-For Program specific questions, prospective students may contact Dr. Betty Malen at email@example.com.
+For Program specific questions, prospective students may contact Dr. Claudia Galindo at firstname.lastname@example.org.

 Graduate students in the College of Education are responsible for meeting University and the Graduate School policy, and for meeting Program requirements.
 The Graduate Catalog is the official listing of Policies governing graduate education at the University of Maryland.
 The schedule adjustment policy is available from the Office of the Registrar and provides information on adding and dropping courses, penalties, and refund schedules.